peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * `EFloat Add​(int intValue)`<br>
  Not documented yet.
 * `EFloat Add​(EFloat otherValue)`<br>
- Adds this object and another binary float and returns the result.
+ Adds this object and another binary floating-point number and returns the result.
 * `EFloat Add​(EFloat otherValue,
    EContext ctx)`<br>
  Finds the sum of this object and another object.
+* `int compareTo​(int intOther)`<br>
+ Not documented yet.
 * `int compareTo​(EFloat other)`<br>
  Compares the mathematical values of this object and another object, accepting NaN values.